Faculty, Department of Physician Assistant Studies, Laredo Distant Campus

 - University of Texas Health Science Center San Antonio

-The Chair of the Department of PA Studies seeks an individual capable of engaging in teaching, service and scholarly activities.
-This individual will be capable of assisting the Department with the establishment of the distant campus in Laredo, to tie the program in with the strategic objectives of the UT Health Science Center.
+The individual filling this position should be capable of engaging in teaching, service and scholarly activities.
+This individual will assist the Department with the establishment and maintenance of SCPE rotation sites for the distant campus in Laredo, to tie the program in with the strategic objectives of the UT Health Science Center.

 - Teaching, service, and scholarly activities as assigned by the Chair.

 - Direct representative of the San Antonio program at the distant campus location with overall daily responsibility of the Department of PA Studies distant campus.

 - Advise clinical coordinator/program director/chair/department on course revisions/course development.

 - Serve as a role model for faculty, students, and staff.

 - Orient students to the requirements of the clinical year and its rotations.